Kimchuls/hnswlib/README.md

 Note that not all the configuration parameters are required for every type of experiments.
 For example, for all experiments except `MULTI_TWO_MERGE`, it is no need to set the `multi_test_method`.

-We give an sample in `./scripts/config_merge_test`, which is used for merging indexes on two 5M-indexes.
+We give an example in `./scripts/config_merge_test`, which is used for merging indexes on two 5M-indexes.

 Run the following command to merge indexes based on the script you prepared: